June 20

 We returned from California last night too late to see the hawks.
 We have wondered about them all week, while we enjoyed one of the best vacations ever.
 Now, I could hardly wait to see them.
 As the morning sun shone full into the hawk nest, I took my binoculars, dreading the possibility of seeing only an empty nest.
 But there was a hawk, standing tall and proud on the edge of the nest!
 The bright light of the sun shone full on the bird’s breast, and I could see the markings of a juvenile hawk!
 Is it possible that the young hawks have grown so much in only a week’s time?

-Henrietta's markings are vertical,
+Henrietta's markings are vertical, like this juvenile hawk.

 Later in the morning, I went out for another look.
 This time there was no big hawk, but the nest was roiling with activity.
 A head poked up, then a feathery back, then a downy wing stretched out.
 Suddenly I realized that the chicks were still in the nest.
 The large hawk I had seen was Henrietta!
 And now I understood that Henrietta’s awkward antics were probably not just characteristic of her personality, but of her youth.
 Henrietta is a young hawk!
 This is undoubtedly her first nesting experience.
 Her light buff color and vertical chest markings will change as she grows older.